-- With progression or worsening of symptoms during the course of conservative treatment - With an abnormal electromyography (EMG) or nerve conduction study (if performed) indicating a cervical radiculopathy.
-(EMG is not recommended to determine the cause of axial lumbar, thoracic, or cervical spine pain.)11 - Isolated back pain in pediatric population^{12, 13} conservative care not required if red flags present.
+- With new or worsening objective neurologic deficits (as listed above) on exam - Failure of conservative treatment for at least six (6) weeks within the last six (6) months10 - With progression or worsening of symptoms during the course of conservative treatment - With an abnormal electromyography (EMG) or nerve conduction study (if performed) indicating a cervical radiculopathy.
+(EMG is not recommended to determine the cause of axial lumbar, thoracic, or cervical spine pain.)11 - Isolated neck-back pain in pediatric population^{12, 13} conservative care not required if red flags present

-Red flags that prompt imaging include any of the following:
+Red flags that prompt imaging should include any the presence of the following:

-- Age 5 or younger OR
+Aage 5 or younger, OR

-- o Constant pain, OR
+- Ceonstant pain, OR

-- Pain lasting > 4 weeks, OR
+- Ppain lasting >4 weeks, OR,

-- Abnormal neurologic examination, OR
+- Aabnormal neurologic examination, OR

-- Early morning stiffness and/or gelling; OR
+- early morning stiffness and/or gelling; OR;

-- Night pain that prevents or disrupts sleep; OR
+- Npight pain that prevents or disrupts sleep; OR;

 - Radicular pain; OR

+- -Ffeveror w

-- Fever or weight loss or malaise OR^{14, 15}
+- ○; Wweight loss or malaise OR^{14, 15}

 - Postural changes (e.g., kyphosis or scoliosis) OR

 - Limp (or refusal to walk in a younger child)

-As part of initial pre-operative / post-operative / procedural evaluation ("CT best examination to assess for hardware complication, extent of fusion and pseudoarthrosis"^{12, 16} and MRI for cord, nerve root compression, disc pathology or post-op infection)
+As part of initial pre-operative / post-operative / procedural evaluation ("CT best examination to assess for hardware complication, extent of fusion and pseudoarthorsispseudoarthrosis"^{12, 16} and MRI for cord, nerve root compression, disc pathology or post-op infection)

-- For preoperative evaluation/planning - CSF leak highly suspected and supported by patient history and/or physical exam findings (leak (known or suspected spontaneous (idiopathic) intracranial hypotension (SIH), post lumbar puncture headache, post spinal surgery headache, orthostatic headache, rhinorrhea or otorrhea, or cerebrospinal-venous fistula))
+- For preoperative evaluation/planning - CSF leak highly suspected and supported by patient history and/or physical exam findings (leak (known or suspected spontaneous (idiopathic) intracranial hypotension (SIH), post lumbar puncture headache, post spinal surgery headache, orthostatic headache, rhinorrhea or otorrhea, or cerebrospinal-venous fistula)) - A follow-up study may be needed to help evaluate a patient's progress after treatment, procedure, intervention, or surgery in the last 6 months.
+Documentation requires a medical reason that clearly indicates why additional imaging is needed for the type and area(s) requested (routine surveillance post-op not indicated without symptoms)

-- A follow-up study may be needed to help evaluate a patient's progress after treatment, procedure, intervention, or surgery in the last 6 months.
-Documentation requires a medical reason that clearly indicates why additional imaging is needed for the type and area(s) requested (routine surveillance post-op not indicated without symptoms) - Surgical infection as evidenced by signs/symptoms, laboratory, or prior imaging findings - New or changing neurological deficits or symptoms post-operatively^{16, 17} see neurological deficit section above - When combo requests (see above statement+) are submitted (e.g., MRI and CT of the spine), the office notes should clearly document the need for both studies to be done simultaneously (e.g., the need for both soft tissue and bony anatomy is required)18 - Combination requests where both cervical spine CT and MRI cervical spine are both approvable (not an all-inclusive list): - OPLL (Ossification of posterior longitudinal ligament)19 - Pathologic or complex fractures - Malignant process of spine with both bony and soft tissue involvement - Unstable craniocervical junction - Clearly documented indication for bony and soft tissue abnormality where assessment will change management (i.e., surgical approach) for the patient
+- Surgical infection as evidenced by signs/symptoms, laboratory, or prior imaging findings - New or changing neurological deficits or symptoms post-operatively^{16, 17} see neurological deficit section above - When combo requests (see above statement+) are submitted (e.g., MRI and CT of the spine), the office notes should clearly document the need for both studies to be done simultaneously (e.g., the need for both soft tissue and bony anatomy is required)18 - Combination requests where both cervical spine CT and MRI cervical spine are both approvable (not an all-inclusive list): - OPLL (Ossification of posterior longitudinal ligament)19 - Pathologic or complex fractures - Malignant process of spine with both bony and soft tissue involvement - Unstable craniocervical junction - Clearly documented indication for bony and soft tissue abnormality where assessment will change management (i.e., surgical approach) for the patient